Australia probes reports of citizen detained in North Korea

-CANBERRA, Australia (AP) — The Australian government said Thursday it was "urgently seeking clarification" on reports that an Australian had been detained in North Korea.
+CANBERRA, Australia (AP) — The Australian government said Thursday it was "urgently seeking clarification" on reports that an Australian had been detained in North Korea, which the attorney-general described as a "matter of the utmost seriousness."

 "The department is urgently seeking clarification.
-Owing to our privacy obligations, we will not provide further comment," the statement added.
+Owing to our privacy obligations, we will not provide further comment," a department statement said.

 Official media in North Korea haven't mentioned the reported arrest.